paragoner1/crisis-companion/HACKATHON_SUBMISSION.md

 "Last summer, my 4-year-old son forgot his lifejacket and almost drowned.
 I found him underwater and performed CPR without knowing what I was doing.
 That moment made me realize we need a tool that guides people through emergencies when they're in shock.
 That's why I built Crisis Companion."

 ### **Scene 2: Problem Statement (15 seconds)**
-"Every year, 236,000 people die from drowning alone.
-When emergencies occur, people panic and forget basic procedures.
+"Every year, 3.8 million people die from avoidable emergencies.
+Average EMS response time is 7-14 minutes, but survival drops 10% per minute without action.
 Traditional emergency apps require manual activation and internet connectivity, which may not be available in remote locations."

 ### **Scene 3: Voice Trigger Demo (45 seconds)**
 "Watch this.
 When someone says 'Drowning help!', the app immediately responds."